 Figure 5.4.2.3.2-1: Procedure for DD Context Pull

-1. In order to pull a DD context from the SEALDD Server, the service consumer shall send an HTTP GET request message targeting the URI of the "DD Contexts" collection resource.
+1. In order to pull a DD context from the SEALDD Server, the service consumer shall send an HTTP GET request message targeting the URI of the "DD Contexts" collection resource, with query parameters to filter the targeted DD context and its content, if needed.

 2a.
 Upon success, the SEALDD Server shall respond with an HTTP "200 OK" status code with the response body containing the DdContextResp data structure.